Today we will do something different. Instead of visiting a site, we will dig into data and see what Israel tourism statistics we can find.

 - (4) Incl. jobs of Man-Power companies.

 The first thing that we can see from the table above is bed occupancy.
-If we look for 2019 division by month, then we can see that winter month has the lowest occupancy rates.
+Looking at the 2019 division by month, we see that winter month has the lowest occupancy rates.
 And the summer vacation month has the highest rates.

 |Year||Month||Revenue from Israelis/Israelis Person nights||Revenue from Tourists/Tourists Person nights||Total Revenue/Total Person nights|